I met *Hugh on Bumble.

 Before I broke up with Hugh, I had dinner with my sister.
 Over average pasta entrees at Jamie’s Italian, we worked out how to diplomatically end it.
 Then I went back to my own little one-bedroom rented apartment.
 I put on Kmart leggings, smashed down shitty instant coffee and finished a Masters essay on employee talent retention.
 Ironically single.

 Thinking back, if I committed to the trophy-wife life, I could be hella comfortable right now.
 I could be swanning around Claremont in some garish Camilla kaftan, catered for and catered to.
 I could develop a fervent passion for Lulu Lemon and Boatshed charcuterie.
 I’d never worry about making – or paying – rent again.
 But that’s not my dream.
-I don’t want to finish this piece by going all “strong independent woman” on you, but it is what it is.
+I don’t want to finish this piece by going all “strong independent woman”, but it is what it is.
 Sweet-nothings weren’t the straw that broke the camel’s back here.
 Values and ambitions were.

 I haven’t used Bumble since Hugh Grant.
 He was just too much honey for me.